ADVERTISEMENT

 There is a standard stereo output jack for connecting to an external system, as well as two front-panel headphone jacks (mini-jack).
 There is also a USB-to-host port, a new audio input jack and connections for the sustain pedal, the optional triple pedal, and, of course, for the obligatory power supply.

-More functions
+More Features

-Casio PX-S1000 – Play your music!
+Casio PX-S1000 – Play Your Music!

 Casio PX-S1000 Piano App

-Conclusion: Small piano with lots of power
+Conclusion: Small Piano with Lots of Power

 Casio PX-S1000 product image